CS571-S23/hw4/README.md

 ### 1. Fetch Student Data

 In `Classroom.jsx`, create a React state variable that will hold the array of student data.
 Then, fetch the student data from `https://cs571.org/s23/hw4/api/students` *on page load* and save it to this React state variable.
 Note three things...
- 1. You'll likely need to use the React hooks `useEffect` and `useState`
+ 1. You'll likely need to use the React hooks `useEffect` and `useState`.
  2. This is the same data from the HW3 API *except* an additional unique "id" has been added to each student.
  3. Like HW3, this request requires a `X-CS571-ID` header specifying your unique Badger ID.